 - Year 6 - Leaving Junior School and transition to Secondary School (July)

-We also respect and study the traditions, stories and teachings of other religions and cultures, particularly, but not exclusively, in RE lessons and actively seek out and promote commonalities.
+We also value, respect and study the traditions, stories and teachings of other religions and cultures, particularly, but not exclusively, in RE lessons and actively seek out and promote commonalities and mutual understanding.
 Visits to Christian and non-Christian sites are commonplace as part of us delivering a broad and balanced curriculum and it is anticipated that all pupils from across all traditions fully engage with such experiences as a means of building understanding and respect between communities - thereby loving all our neighbours.